OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 ```

 We always recommend downloading the latest version of the install script unless there are known issues with it.
-If you are installing software on Windows or Mac machines your will need to download the correct installation script for these your system - see https://github.com/conda-forge/miniforge#mambaforge
+**NOTE: If you are installing software on Windows or Mac machines your will need to download the correct installation script for these your system - see https://github.com/conda-forge/miniforge#mambaforge for the correct download url to use.
+The command above that automatically detects the right system/chip for our linux system (i.e using the uname, and uname -m commands) but might not work for M1/2 apple chips etc**

 The Mamba forge script will download conda & mamba and preconfigure it to use the conda-forge channel (we will adjust this later)